FEAScript/FEAScript-core/README.md

 echo '{"type":"module"}' > package.json
 ```

-When running examples from within this repository, this step is not needed as the root package.json already has the proper configuration.
+When running examples from within this repository, this step isn’t needed as the root package.json already has the proper configuration.

-👉 Explore various Node.js examples and use cases [here](https://github.com/FEAScript/FEAScript-core/tree/main/examples).
+👉 Explore Node.js use cases on the [examples directory](https://github.com/FEAScript/FEAScript-core/tree/main/examples).

 #### Use FEAScript with Scribbler

-FEAScript works well in interactive JavaScript notebook environments, where you can write code, visualize results inline, and share your work with others.
+FEAScript also works well in interactive JavaScript notebook environments where you can write code, visualize results inline, and share your work with others.
 [Scribbler](https://scribbler.live/) is one such platform that comes with preloaded scientific libraries, making it an excellent choice for FEAScript simulations.

-👉 Explore various FEAScript examples on [Scribbler Hub](https://hub.scribbler.live/portfolio/#!nikoscham/FEAScript-Scribbler-examples).
+👉 Explore FEAScript notebook examples on the [Scribbler Hub](https://hub.scribbler.live/portfolio/#!nikoscham/FEAScript-Scribbler-examples).

 ### Visual Editor (FEAScript Platform)

-For users who prefer a visual approach to creating simulations, we offer the [FEAScript platform](https://platform.feascript.com/) - a browser-based visual editor built on the [Blockly](https://developers.google.com/blockly) library.
+For users who prefer a visual approach to creating simulations, we offer the [FEAScript Platform](https://platform.feascript.com/) - a browser-based visual editor built on the [Blockly](https://developers.google.com/blockly) library.
 This no-code interface allows you to:

-- Build and run finite element simulations directly in your browser by connecting visual blocks
+- Build and run finite element simulations directly in your browser by connecting visual blocks together
 - Create complex simulations without writing any JavaScript code
 - Save and load projects in XML format for easy sharing and reuse

-While FEAScript's JavaScript API offers full programmatic control for advanced customization, the FEAScript platform provides an accessible entry point for users without coding experience.
+While FEAScript's JavaScript API offers full programmatic control for advanced customization, the FEAScript Platform provides an accessible entry point for users without coding experience.

+👉 Explore various FEAScript Platform examples on our [website](https://feascript.com/#tutorials).

 ## Quick Example